The following post is from Celestine of The Personal Excellence Blog: Are You Focusing on the Right Things?

 If it doesn’t make a difference, don’t do it.
 If it’s not serving any purpose, drop it too.
 That means removing meaningless engagements and letting go of unimportant details.
 Slice off the unnecessary so you have more time for the necessary ones.

 What are your goals and dreams?
-Knowing your longer term vision helps you evaluate whether you are doing the right things.
-Many times people do not do what matters because they do not have an idea of what they want to do.
-I’ve a client who keeps procrastinating on his work responsibilities and we found out it’s because he had no goals that inspire him.
-We then worked on identifying his personal goals which brought in a renewed drive and enthusiasm in life.
-Get clear on your goals and your focus will come back in.
+Knowing your longer-term vision helps you evaluate whether you are doing the right things.
+People often do not do what matters because they do not know what they want to do.
+I have a client who keeps procrastinating on his work responsibilities, and we found out it’s because he had no goals that inspired him.
+We then worked on identifying his personal goals, which brought a renewed drive and enthusiasm.
+Get clear on your goals, and your focus will come back in.